jamen/neta/CONTRIBUTING.md

 ## Guidelines
 Our guidelines are _config-form_, we use [eslint](.eslintrc.json) to keep a consistent style throughout the code, to keep it neat.
 Remember to always lint your code when making a contribution!

-Campfire has made this easy for you by setting up a npm-script, `"lint"`:
+Neta has made this easy for you by setting up a npm-script, `"lint"`:
 ```
 $ npm run lint
 ```